jevonmao/PermissionsSwiftUI/README.md

 ## Additional Information

 ### Acknowledgement
-SPPermissions is in large a SwiftUI remake of famous Swift library **[SPPermissions](https://github.com/varabeis/SPPermissions)** by @verabeis.
+SPPermissions is in large a SwiftUI remake of the famous Swift library **[SPPermissions](https://github.com/varabeis/SPPermissions)** by @verabeis.
 SPPermissions was initially created in 2017, and today on GitHub has over 4000 stars.
 PermissionsSwiftUI aims to deliver a just as beautiful and powerful library in SwiftUI.
-If you `star ★` my project PermissionsSwiftUI, be sure to checkout the original project SPPermissions where I borrowed the UI Design, some parts of README.md page, and important source code references along the way.
+If you `star ★` my project PermissionsSwiftUI, be sure to check out the original project SPPermissions where I borrowed the UI Design, some parts of README.md page, and important source code references along the way.
 ### License
 PermissionsSwiftUI is created by Jingwen (Jevon) Mao and licensed under the [MIT License](https://jingwen-mao.mit-license.org)